DHi is now accepting applications for 2017-2018 CLASS Scolars!

 - Collect, interpret, and critique data using digital methodologies in order to resolve a research question or evaluate a design;

-- Utilize digital skills (TEI, GIS, digital collection development, media object creation, geospatial visualization) necessary for robust digital scholarship
+- Utilize digital skills (digital collection development, documentary media production, geospatial visualization, text analysis, virtual reality construction) necessary for robust digital scholarship;

 - Communicate complex research findings in oral presentation and digital publication platforms.

 CLASS students are expected to present their collaborative research projects in multiple venues.
 DHi will promote and help support students presenting at conferences and community events.
-We will also provide and promote digital communication forums for presentation of student work.
-Through these avenues, CLASS students will illustrate in-progress research approaches and connect to scholars with similar interests.
+We will also provide and promote digital communication forums for presentation of student collaborative research with faculty.
+Through these avenues, CLASS students/faculty teams will illustrate in-progress research approaches and connect to scholars with similar interests.
 Blogging and other social networking forums allow CLASS students to model undergraduate humanities research, goals, methods, and digital skills to the liberal arts community.
 Social media features of the website will facilitate discussion, and ongoing dialogue with other scholars and potential internship partners.
 We also work with students to maintain a portfolio as they conduct research, engage in dialogue, and publish their work.